 - Cuisine: Mexican

 Are you excited to assemble this delicious recipe?
-Will you be cooking your Mexican grilled chicken indoors or outside on the BBQ?
-Share your thoughts on this citrus chicken marinade in the comments below.
+Will you be grilling your chicken on stovetop or using an outdoor grill?
+Share your thoughts on this grilled chicken marinade infused with Mexican flavors.